DYung26/SyncSession/README.md

   </a>
 </div>

 SyncSession seamlessly transfers sessions from one browser to another.
-It also works well for cross-device synchronization, as SyncSession's WebSocket server will be hosted on [Chameleon](https://app.imperial.learnchameleon.com).
+It also works well for cross-device synchronization, as SyncSession's WebSocket server will be hosted on [BuildQL (formerly Chameleon)](https://app.imperial.learnchameleon.com).

 ### Text Sync on SyncSession
 **Browser1 (Host):** Starts a session and begins broadcasting text updates.